Xbox One: Companion apps

-On Windows 10, SmartGlass is succeeded by the Xbox App, which supports the local streaming of games from Xbox One to personal computers and tablets running Windows 10.
+An updated Windows 10 version of the app's PC version introduced the ability to stream games from the console to PCs over a local network.
 An Xbox One controller must be used, but Windows-compatible headsets and microphones can be used for voice chat.
-Games requiring Kinect are not supported, while Game DVR and online streaming are not available while using this functionality.
+Games requiring Kinect are not supported, while Game DVR and online streaming are not available while using this feature The feature later became available to the Xbox mobile apps as well, now known as "Remote Play".